RyanFrantz/ryanfrantz.github.io/_posts/2023-07-12-just-buy-it-already.md

 ## I'm Still Not Convinced Building is a Bad Proposition

 Skepticism can be healthy.
-So I'll enumerate some examples of _some_ of work that would be required to operate typical parts of a product.
+So I'll enumerate some examples of _some_ of the work that would be required to operate typical parts of a product.

 ### Email